Best Booking Software With Payment for Service Businesses in 2026

 Acuity pricing plans for payments, calendars, packages, and SMS reminders

-• Starts around $16/month for basic features
+• Starts around $16 per month for basic features

 • Higher tiers unlock advanced integrations, workflows, and team features